-Grace Millane murder: Killer's actions 'inexcusable' but trial process 'miscarried'
+Grace Millane murder: Accused's actions 'inexcusable' but trial process 'miscarried'

 "This appeal is about whether the trial process miscarried."

+Millane's murderer is present for the appeal via an audio visual link from prison.

+His father and other family members are in the public gallery, along with the police who led the investigation into Millane's disappearance and murder - Detective Inspector Scott Beard and Detective Senior Sergeant Greg Brand.

-Millane, who had been travelling the world, met her killer on dating app Tinder before they shared drinks at a few bars on the eve of her 22nd birthday in December 2018.
+Millane, who had been travelling the world, met her killer on the dating app Tinder before they shared drinks at a few bars on the eve of her 22nd birthday in December 2018.

 CCTV showed the pair appeared to be enjoying each others' company as they returned to his small downtown Auckland apartment.